danrfletcher/agile-obsidian/README.md

     7. Assignment:
         -   If both assignee and delegate exist: rendered as `assignee → delegate`
         -   If only delegate exists and assignee is missing: delegate is dropped
-        -   “special” assignee type counts as an assignee
+        -   "special" assignee type counts as an assignee
     8. Metadata tags (order-tag: `metadata`) — appended after assignments
     9. Date tokens — extracted and ordered by priority:
         -   🛫 (start) > ⏳ (hold) > 📅 (due) > 🎯 (target) > 💤 (snooze) > 💤⬇️ (snooze all) > ✅ (done) > ❌ (cancelled)
-        -   Supports individual snoozes with hidden spans, folder/global snoozes, and “snooze all”
+        -   Supports individual snoozes with hidden spans, folder/global snoozes, and "snooze all"
     10. Block ID (`^id`) — deduped and placed once at the end (the last standalone `^id` in the line wins)

 -   Preserves indentation: